FatimaIdris1/CDE_Git_Linux_circle7/README.md

 - Godsgift Olomu
 - Keletso Ntseno

-The project demonstrates teamwork, SQL querying, and analysis skills applied to a real-world business dataset.
+This project demonstrates teamwork, SQL querying, version control with Git, and  analysis skills applied to a real-world business dataset.